FAQs

 What sets you apart from other safari companies?

-We keep groups small, with as much extra space on the vehicles for your cameras and bags as possible.
-Most safari companies stuff 10 people into the vehicle to maximize profit.
-We don’t.
-We always try to limit the number of people per vehicle so you have room to do your thing.
+We keep groups small so everyone gets personal attention.
+We book private vehicles whenever possible.
+Comparatively, most safari companies stuff 10 people into the vehicle to maximize profit.
+We want you to have room to do your thing.

 I can find cheaper safaris on the internet.
 Why should I spend a little more to go with Blackwood Safaris?